Fedosov dg manifolds associated with Lie pairs: Preliminaries

 Likewise, deconcatenation defines an $R$-coalgebra structure on $\sections{S(L/A)}$.
 The comultiplication is given by

 for all $n\in\NN$ and $b_1,\dots,b_n\in\sections{L/A}$.
 The symbol $\odot$ denotes the symmetric product in $\sections{S(L/A)}$.

-The following theorem, which was obtained in \cite{1408.2903}, is an extension of the classical Poincaré--Birkhoff--Witt isomorphism to Lie pairs.
+The following theorem, which was obtained in~\cite{arXiv:1408.2903}, is an extension of the classical Poincaré--Birkhoff--Witt isomorphism to Lie pairs.

-\begin{theorem}[\cite{1408.2903}] Let $(L,A)$ be a Lie pair.
-Given a splitting $j:L/A\to L$ of the short exact sequence $0\to A \to L \to L/A \to 0$, and a $L$-connection $\nabla$ on $L/A$ extending the Bott $A$-connection, there exists a unique isomorphism of filtered $R$-coalgebras
+\begin{theorem}[{\cite[Theorem 2.1]{arXiv:1408.2903}}] Let $(L,A)$ be a Lie pair.
+Given a splitting $j:L/A\to L$ of the short exact sequence $0\to A \to L \to L/A \to 0$, and a $L$-connection $\nabla$ on $L/A$ extending the Bott $A$-representation, there exists a unique isomorphism of filtered $R$-coalgebras

 satisfying